Jacobd-2/Cybersecurity-Graduate-Portfolio/03-Network-Security/01-Network-Defense-Essentials/README.md

 ### 07. IoT Device Security

-Focus on the security challenges associated with Internet of Things devices.
+Focused on security challenges associated with Internet of Things devices and their connection to organizational networks.

-Key concepts include:
+Key concepts:

 * IoT security risks
 * Device authentication